 In recent years, family counseling programs have grown significantly.
-Therefore, this study aims to evaluate the effectiveness of a counseling program designed for Late Talkers (LT) or children with Development Language Disorder (DLD) aged 3-6.
+Therefore, this study aims to evaluate the effectiveness of a counseling program designed for Late Talkers (LT) or children with Development Language Disorder (DLD) aged 3 to 6.
 It also seeks to analyze the differences between its implementation in virtual and in-person settings and to gather the opinions of speech therapists and families about the program.
-A quasi-experimental pretest-posttest design was employed with two groups, each consisting of 17 children, totaling 34 children: one in an inperson setting and the other in a virtual setting.
+A quasi-experimental pretestposttest design was employed with two groups, each consisting of 17 children, totaling 34 children: one in an in-person setting and the other in a virtual setting.
 The results reveal significant differences in both approaches, with no relevant disparities between them.
 The conclusions highlight the program's effectiveness, with benefits in all dimensions.
-In the in-person modality, proximity to families is emphasized as a primary advantage.
-In contrast, the virtual modality offers flexibility in terms of intervention schedules and locations but presents technological challenges.
+In the inperson modality, proximity to families is emphasized as a primary advantage.
+In contrast, the virtual modality offers flexibility in terms of intervention schedules and locations but presents

+Virtual and In-Person Counseling for Children's Language Development Challenges technological challenges.
 Overall, this study supports the effectiveness of both counseling modalities